NotoriousPyro/NuclearPlus/README.md

 2. Verify inside 'Mods' folder, each sub-folder has **a dll file with the same name as the folder**, it is fine if other DLLs are also present.

-3. Enable the `Enable mods` options in the ingame settings.
+3. Enable the `Enable mods` options in the ingame settings or select the mod in load game menu.

-4. Start a new game!

 # How to use